 Serving Suggestions

-• Pair them with a warm beverage like tea, coffee, or hot cocoa for a cozy snack.
+- Eat with hot tea, coffee, or cocoa for a cozy treat.

-• Use them as decorative pieces for holiday tables or as unique gifts for friends and family.
+- Use as holiday decor or give as gifts to friends and family.

 Storing Gingerbread Cookies